Bel Group: History

-History

-The company was founded in 1865 by Jules Bel, under the name of Établissements Jules Bel in Orgelet.
+Origins

+In 1865, the "Établissements Jules Bel", a business specialising in the maturation and trading of wheels of Comté, was founded in Orgelet, in the Jura department of eastern France.
+Jules Bel's son, Léon Bel, took over the family business in 1904.

+During the First World War, Léon Bel served in a military meat supply unit whose mascot was a laughing beef designed by the French illustrator Benjamin Rabier.
+A few years later, after learning Swiss techniques for producing processed cheese with a long shelf life that could be stored at room temperature, he again commissioned Rabier to design the visual identity of the commercial brand The Laughing Cow (La Vache qui rit), which was registered in 1921.

-By 1921, his son Léon Bel registered the La vache qui rit brand.
-Eight years later, in 1929, he created its first subsidiary in the United Kingdom.
-By 1933, another subsidiary was established in Belgium.
+Eight years later, in 1929, Bel created its first subsidiary in the United Kingdom.
+In 1933, another subsidiary was established in Belgium.
 In 1947, the Bonbel brand was launched.
-Three years later, in 1950, the company acquired Port Salut, which had been founded in 1816.
-By 1952, it launched Babybel.
+Three years later, in 1950, the company acquired Port Salut, which had been founded by Trappist monks in 1816.
+In 1952, Bel launched Babybel, one of the group's flagship brands.
 A new subsidiary was established in Germany in 1959.

-Six years later, in 1965, another subsidiary was established in Spain; it would later become known as Bel España.
-(Bel Spain).
+Six years later, in 1965, another subsidiary was established in Spain, later becoming Bel España (Bel Spain).
 The Kiri brand was launched in 1966.
-Meanwhile, a year later, in 1967, another subsidiary was established in the Netherlands; it would later become known as Bel Nederland (Bel Netherlands).
+A year later, in 1967, Bel established a subsidiary in the Netherlands, later becoming Bel Nederland (Bel Netherlands).
 The following year, in 1968, Les Fromageries Picon merged with the company.

-By 1970, a new subsidiary was established in the United States.
-Two years later, in 1972, it acquired Samos and launched Sylphide.
-The following year, in 1973, it acquired Crowson in the United Kingdom, later to become known as Bel UK.
-That same year, it also established a subsidiary in Switzerland, later to become known as Bel Suisse (Bel Switzerland).
-A year later, in 1974, it established a subsidiary in Morocco, later known as SIALIM.
+In 1970, a subsidiary was established in the United States.
+Two years later, in 1972, it acquired Samos and launched the Sylphide brand.
+The following year, in 1973, Bel acquired Crowson in the United Kingdom, which later became Bel UK.
+That same year, it established a subsidiary in Switzerland, later becoming Bel Suisse..
+In 1974, Bel established a subsidiary in Morocco, later known as SIALIM.